cncf/toc/reviews/2021-openservicemesh-annual.md

 - Delivering a simplified operators experience for service mesh operations
 - Building a community that embodies the understanding and need for simple service mesh controls

 The core OSM team believes we've made significant progress in these areas.
-The project will continue to engage the community with through community calls, as well as interactions on issues posted to the GitHub repo.
+The project will continue to engage the community through the use of community calls, session videos, as well as interactions on issues posted to the GitHub repo.

 ## Project Goals

 > What are the current goals of the project?
 For example, are you working on major new features?
 Or are you concentrating on adoption or documentation?

+OSM has the following project goals:

+- Release v1.0.0 upstream
+- Enhance scalability and performance
+- Grow project maintainers list
+- Expand project functionality and capabilities (multi-cluster, additional compute runtimes, PKI, Service Mesh Interface APIs)

 ## CNCF Collaboration

 > How can the CNCF help you achieve your upcoming goals?

+The OSM project has benefited from the partnership with the CNCF to host webinars to inform the community of the latest enhancements of the project.
+We look to continue to leverage the CNCF to assist in growing awareness of the project and providing community feedback on the project direction.

 ## Project Incubation Status